medhiwidjaja/store/README.md

 ## Usage

-The system can be run from a REPL such as `iex` or you can include the package as a library in a different project.
+The system can be run from an `iex` console or you can include the package as a library in a different project.

 First setup your products and start the `Products` process.
 Here it is initialized with